Coarse-graining nonequilibrium diffusions with Markov chains: Statistical inference for discrete-state processes

-where $N_{j\rightarrow k}$ is the number of observed transitions from state $j$ to state $k$\footnote{In practice, we must also avoid singularities, thus we employ a Bayesian prior.
-This means we add a `pseudo-count' for all valid transitions \cite{Sahasrabuddhe2025concise}.}\cite{Bladt2005statisticalinference}.\\ \\ The inference of a CTMC from $P$ becomes identical to the classic \textit{embedding problem} for Markov matrices \cite{Casanellas2023embedding}.
-When monitoring a CTMC, with Laplacian $L$, at discrete time-steps, with interval $\Delta t$, the observation is a DTMC with TPM,
+where $N_{j\rightarrow k}$ is the number of observed transitions from state $j$ to state $k$\cite{Bladt2005statisticalinference}.\footnote{In practice, we must also avoid singularities, thus we employ a Bayesian prior.
+This means we add a `pseudo-count' for all valid transitions \cite{Sahasrabuddhe2025concise}.}\\ \\ The inference of a CTMC from $P$ is known as the \textit{embedding problem} for Markov matrices \cite{Casanellas2023embedding}.
+When monitoring a CTMC, with Laplacian $L$, at discrete time-steps, with interval $\Delta t$, the observation is a DTMC with TPM

-Given\footnote{In our case, $P=\hat{P}$ is calculated from the observations using Eq. (\ref{eq: MLE dtmc}).} $P$, the embedding problem is to find $L$ such that Eq. (\ref{eq: embedding}) is satisfied \cite{Casanellas2023embedding}.
-Importantly, if $L$ solves the embedding problem for $\hat{P}$, then it is the MLE for the CTMC.
+Given $P$, the embedding problem is to find $L$ such that Eq. (\ref{eq: embedding}) is satisfied \cite{Casanellas2023embedding}.\footnote{In our case, $P=\hat{P}$ is calculated from the observations using Eq. (\ref{eq: MLE dtmc}).} Importantly, if $L$ solves the embedding problem for $\hat{P}$, then it is the MLE for the CTMC.
 However, it need not be unique as the matrix exponential is not injective.
-One simple condition that guarantees the existence and uniqueness of $L$ is,
+One simple condition that is sufficient for the existence and uniqueness of $L$ is

-A looser condition is that,
+A looser condition is that

 where $L$ can be calculated using the unique logarithm of $P$ (see Ref. \cite{Bladt2005statisticalinference} and references therein).
 The embedding problem has significant implications for applications with coarse temporal observations including in sociology \cite{Singer1976representation}, economics \cite{Geweke1986mobility}, and evolutionary biology \cite{Verbyla2013embedding}, where direct \textit{expectation maximisation} algorithms are a sensible approach \cite{Bladt2005statisticalinference}.
-In the case of a diffusion and its coarse-graining, temporal granularity is typically high, thus we opt to use the approximate MLE of Eq. (\ref{eq: MLE ctmc}), which proved more numerically robust than computing the matrix logarithm.
+In the case of a diffusion and its coarse-graining, temporal granularity is typically high, thus we opt to use the approximate MLE of Eq. (\ref{eq: MLE ctmc}), which proved more numerically robust than computing the matrix logarithm.\\ \\ { When inferring the transition rates with Eq. (\ref{eq: MLE ctmc}), we only count transitions between adjacent states, discarding transitions between non-adjacent states.
+In practice, we choose time and spatial resolution parameters such that at least 70\% of observed transitions are valid.
+In App. \ref{app: opt}, we consider an alternative optimisation-based approach to the embedding problem, which uses all transitions, but show that the results are comparable, whilst the method is significantly less efficient.}